Christian Arroyo Player Props: Red Sox vs. Rangers

-Christian Arroyo -- batting .297 in his past 10 games -- will be in action for the Boston Red Sox versus the Texas Rangers, with Jon Gray on the hill, on July 5 at 7:10 PM ET.
+The Boston Red Sox, including Christian Arroyo (.216 on-base percentage in past 10 games, 62 points below season-long percentage), battle starting pitcher Nathan Eovaldi and the Texas Rangers at Fenway Park, Thursday at 7:10 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Rangers.
+In his most recent game he had a one-hit performance (1-for-3) against the Rangers.

 Christian Arroyo Game Info & Props vs. the Rangers